pvlib/pvlib-python/docs/sphinx/source/user_guide/modeling_topics/iam.rst

 Types of models
 ---------------

+Because total in-plane irradiance is the combination of light from many directions, IAM values are computed for each component separately:

+- *direct IAM*: IAM computed for the AOI of direct irradiance
+- *circumsolar IAM*: typically approximated as equal to the direct IAM
+- *diffuse IAM*: IAM integrated across the ranges of AOI spanning the sky and/or ground surfaces

+Because diffuse light can be thought of as a field of many small beams of direct light, diffuse IAM can then be understood as the IAM averaged across those individual beams.
+This averaging can be done explicitly or empirically.

+In principle, IAM should be applied to all components of incident irradiance.
-IAM is sometimes applied only to the beam component of in-plane irradiance, as the beam component is often the largest contributor to total in-plane irradiance and has a highly variable AOI across the day and year.
-However, in principle IAM should be applied to diffuse irradiance as well.
-Modeling IAM for diffuse irradiance is complicated by the light coming from a range of angles.
-IAM for direct irradiance is comparatively straightforward because the entire component has a single angle of incidence.
+In practice, IAM is sometimes applied only to the direct component of in-plane irradiance, as the direct component is often the largest contributor to total in-plane irradiance and has a highly variable AOI across the day and year.

 The IAM models currently available in pvlib are summarized in the following table: